GridexX/mf-polycode/README.md

 Stylesheets should be in the `styles` folder, then following the path where the style is used (try to use one stylesheet file per component/page), example : the styles for the `Home` page compenent should go in `styles/pages/Home.module.css`.

-Typescript files that are not react compenents should go in the `lib` folder (for typescript files interacting with the api : `lib/api/*.ts`)
+Typescript files that are not react components should go in the `lib` folder (for typescript files interacting with the api : `lib/api/*.ts`)

 ## About